smartfog/fogflow/doc/en/source/https.rst

 Application ID , PEP Proxy Username and PEP Proxy Password will generate by clicking ‘Register PEP Proxy’ button.

 To setup PEP proxy for securing Designer, change the followings inside the pep_config file.
 Get PEP Proxy Credentials from Keyrock Dashboard while registering an application.
-Note that single instance of Wilma will be installed for each application that user wants to secure.

 .. code-block:: console